rlearsch/rlearsch.github.io/_portfolio/20240709_PPBR_frags_writeup.md

 Transforming the data into a normal distribution helps train the model

 ### Morgan fingerprinting
-Another type of data to use is a more direct comparison between molecules: molecular fingerprints These look at atoms near to one another within the molecule.
-These fingerprints can be used to compare molecules to one another in the dataset and judge similarity
+Another type of data to use is a more direct comparison between molecules: molecular fingerprints.
+These look at atoms near to one another within the molecule.
+These fingerprints can be used to compare molecules to one another in the dataset and judge similarity.

 ```python